petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/key-vault-windows.md

 If you use other extensions that require installation of all certificates before they start, you can enable extension dependency ordering in the Key Vault VM extension.
 This feature allows other extensions to declare a dependency on the Key Vault VM extension.

 You can use this feature to prevent other extensions from starting until all dependent certificates are installed.
-When the feature is enabled, the Key Vault VM extension retries download and install of certificates indefinitely and remains in a **Transitioning** state, until all certificates are successfully installed.
-After all certificates are present, the Key Vault VM extension reports a successful start.
+When the feature is enabled, the Key Vault VM extension will retry download and install of certificates up to 25 times with increasing backoff periods, during which it remains in a **Transitioning** state.
+If the retries are exhausted, the extension will report an **Error** state.
+After all certificates are successfully installed, the Key Vault VM extension reports a successful start.

 To enable the extension dependency ordering feature in the Key Vault VM extension, set the `secretsManagementSettings` property: